kiranmak/draft-km-industrial-internet-requirements/draft-ietf-flexadress-requirements.md

 --- abstract

 Industry Control Networks are classified as limited-domains because their scope is with in a controlled environment.
 Such networks host a diverse set of non internet protocols for different purposes.
-As the industry automation  industrial networks demand their own specific requirements to operate between Internet and non-Internet protocols.
-One particular problem is the figuring out address space for such networks.
+As the automation in industrial control networks is necessary and draws significant interest with regards to communications between the IP world applications and their non-IP counterparts in industrial controllers and actuators.
+One particular problem is figuring out reachability between the two types of machines which depends on the address space designed for such networks.

 --- middle